Chapter Three: The Lindas

 “Am I?
 Oh!
 I wouldn’t have assumed.”

-“Textbook Kim.
-Every reason to expect an apology—or, ten—and you haven’t given it a thought.”
+“Classic Kimberly.
+You have all the reason in the world to expect an apology—or, ten—and you haven’t even given it a thought.”

-“Well,” Kim says, blushing, busily repositioning Cindy on her lap.
+“Well,” Kim says, her cheeks coloring, busily repositioning Cindy on her lap.

 The Lindas’ life could be described as constant triage.
-With so many needy creatures in their care, they are always having to ask: But, who needs help now?
-Whose case is most critical?
-As Hazard makes known his intention to make amends to Kim right there, right then, they run the mental calculation.
-Where his need is obvious and acute, Kim’s is no less real.
-Her recovery, too, is in jeopardy if this reunion with her daughter goes badly.
-Could what Hazard is preparing to say tip things the wrong way?
-Could asking him to wait to get this off his chest knock him off the wagon?
+With so many needy beings in their care, they are always having to ask: Whose case is most critical?
+Which one needs our help now?
+As Hazard declares his intention to make amends to Kim on the spot, they each perform a mental calculation.
+His need is obvious and acute, but Kim’s is no less real.
+If this reunion with her daughter goes poorly, her recovery could be in jeopardy.
+And what if whatever Hazard is about to say scares off Desirée?
+On the other hand, if they ask him to wait just when he feels he has found his way into making amends, will the setback be too much?

-Is Kim running these same questions through her mind?
-It seems like something else happens: like she hears Hazard’s need and simply forgets about her own.
-Which would be just like the woman they have come to know.
+Is Kim running these same equations in her mind?
+It seems like something else happens.
+It seems like she hears Hazard’s need and simply forgets about her own.
+Which would be just like her.

 Kitten of a man in the body of a bear, he nods solemnly and pulls a much-abused notebook from his back pocket.
 “Kimberly Lane,” he says, coming to stand an awkward foot in front of her, towering over her.
 Hands trembling, he thumbs through to the right page and proceeds to read: “Kimberly Lane, I know that my actions, when I was fucked up, and the stuff I said, it has caused you pain.
 And I would like to make amends.”
 The man reading this letter is worlds away from the playful actor who appeared in their doorway.
 He reads quickly, sometimes stumbling over his words, not looking up from the page.
 “I will now enumerate my wrongs, in no particular order.
-Firstly, there was there was the time I love-tapped the back of your auto, which is putting it mildly, I see the dent is still there, and you said it was okay, no worries, but I bet you feel sad about it, anyone would.
-In the second place, I shouldn’t have said what I said about your head voice.
-Your whole voice is lovely, and even if it weren’t that would’ve been out of line, across the line, but it wan’t true, isn’t true, your voice is honey, I’m just mean when I’m blitzed, which is no excuse, I know, I know.
-Inexcusable.
-And, thirdly, we all remember that time I got unhoused and you let me have your couch, and I sure bet you regret that because we know what happened to that couch, which I will not recount in polite society.
+Firstly, there was the time I love-tapped the back of your automobile, which is putting it mildly, I see the dent is still there, and you said it was okay, no worries, but I bet you feel sad about it, anyone would.
+In the second place, I should never have said what I said about your solo.
+It isn’t true, your voice is honey, I’m just mean when I’m blitzed, which is no excuse, which is inexcusable.
+And then, thirdly, we all remember that time I got unhoused and you let me have your couch, and I sure bet you regret that because we know what happened to that couch, which I will not recount in polite society.
 And also your rug.
 And the lamp.”

 The nipple has slipped from Cora’s mouth but Desirée is unaware.
-She’s staring at her mother, who’s staring at Cindy, who’s nodding off in the well of her cupped palms.
+She is staring at her mother, who is staring at Cindy, who is nodding off in the well of her cupped palms.

 Trading a look, the Lindas move in quietly to collect the Cs, which action Hazard seems not to notice.
 He is on a mission—Hazard is always on a mission—and, once begun, he must complete it.

 In the Menagerie, the Lindas tuck the kits back into their crate where they will settle in for a siesta.
-Though they play it up, though it’s part of their schtick, they are no long such disparate people as they were when they met.
-Like an old couple might, they have grown toward one another, have come to share many habits, tics and thoughts.
+Though they play it up, though it’s part of their schtick, they are no longer such disparate people as they were when they met.
+Like an old couple might, they have grown toward one another, have come to share many habits, quirks and beliefs.
 Where they used to argue, now they agree.

 “The girl is keeping a secret,” says the one who usually speaks first.